-In Kindergarten, we administer state and district level assessments in reading and math to aid teachers’ understanding of your child’s strengths and needs in order to design instruction accordingly.
-Students participate in AIMSWeb Letter Naming Fluency & Letter Sound Fluency, where they demonstrate early reading skills.
-The AIMSWeb Number Identification, Quantity Discrimination and Missing Number assessments provide information on early numeracy skills.
+In Kindergarten, we administer state and district-level assessments in reading and math to aid teachers’ understanding of your child’s strengths and needs in order to design instruction accordingly.
+Students will participate in the NWEA MAP reading and math assessment three times a year to help target instruction and measure growth.
 Students also complete the Fountas & Pinnell Benchmark Reading Assessment, which provides classroom teachers with key information about individual students' strengths and areas for growth in reading accuracy, fluency, and comprehension to drive small group reading instruction.

-The Illinois State Board of Education has implemented a new assessment this year for all Kindergarten students - the Kindergarten Individual Development Survey (KIDS).
+The Illinois State Board of Education requires an assessment for all Kindergarten students - the Kindergarten Individual Development Survey (KIDS).
 This is an observational tool designed to help teachers and administrators better understand the developmental readiness of children entering kindergarten in the areas of language & literacy development, math, self-regulation, social/emotional development.

 All Kindergarten students experience music and art classes.
 Kindergarten students attend one 30 minute music class each week as well as one 45 minute art class.
 These classes follow the National Core Arts Standards and engage students in the fundamentals of Art and Music.